 Yes – you gain time!

-It’s the time spent on time-wasting activities…like cleaning, picking up, searching for things, last-minute runs to the store, and so on.
+All those time-wasting activities…like cleaning, picking up, searching for things, last-minute runs to the store, and so on start to go away.

-And more time for the things you love…Like relaxing on the back porch, doing hobbies you love, trying new things, or just sitting on the sofa watching TV with your family!
+To make way for more time to do the things you love…Like relaxing on the back porch, doing hobbies, trying new things, or just sitting on the sofa watching TV with your family!